codee-com/open-catalog/Checks/PWR045/README.md

 ### Actions

-Calculate the reciprocal outside of the loop and replace the division with multiplication with a reciprocal
+Calculate the reciprocal outside the loop and replace the division with multiplication with a reciprocal

 ### Relevance